I wish travel therapy was covered by my health insurance. –Anonymous

 As you prepare to travel, have you ever had to ask yourself, “Should I stay home?”
 That’s a tough question when your trip is planned and paid for.
 It’s important for me to take care of myself so I can travel.
 That means seeing my doctor regularly, taking my meds on schedule and as prescribed, and making sure I am rested and have as little stress as possible (Ha!).

 For our major trips, we always purchased travel insurance.
 Our thinking is that it’s better to have it and not need it than to need it and wish we had it!
-This is a bit of security for us in the event that my body rebels and I can’t travel or worse, if I get sick on the road and have to seek medical care.
-Ask your travel professional about travel insurance if you think you might need a safety net but, before you purchase, make sure you understand how it works, what it covers, and how to use it.
+This is a bit of security for us in the event that my body rebels and we have to make the dreaded decision of whether to travel or not, or worse, if I get sick on the road and have to seek medical care.
+Ask your travel professional about travel insurance if you think you might need a safety net but, before you purchase, be an informed consumer.
+Make sure you understand how travel insurance works, what it covers, and how to use it.

 Traveling with medication